 There might be no such thing as a happy separation.
 But the difference between separating well and fighting things out in court can be tens of thousands of dollars, not to mention the heavy emotional toll.

-Jack Whelan, Mediator and Co-founder of The Separation Guide, chatted with family lawyers Anna Cruckshank and Kate O’Grady of Aubrey Brown, about separating well.
+We chatted with Family Lawyers Anna Cruckshank and Kate O’Grady about separating well.